Douglas Adams

 space alien n.
 1992 D. Adams Mostly Harmless 28 He believed in virtually everything else, though.
 ‘Probably them space aliens,’ he said, bending over and prodding at the edges of the small indentations with his stick.

 space suit n.
-1979 D. Adams Hitch Hiker’s Guide to Galaxy iii.
+1979 D. Adams Hitch Hiker’s Guide to the Galaxy iii.
 25 He will automatically assume he is also in possession of a toothbrush,…space suit etc., etc.

 sub-ether n.
 1980 D. Adams Restaurant at End of Universe xxi.
 122 Zaphod leaped across the cabin and switched frequencies on the sub-ether receiver before the next mind-pulverizing noise hit them.